rannk/web-code-editor/readme.md

 4. copy application/config/config_default.php to application/config/config.php

-5. set the workspace info in config.php
+5. set application/config/project directory to writable

+6. start your web server then use browser to visit, you would see the editor.

+7. click File->New Project to create a new project

 we provide these ways to connect your code workspace

     local: the code workspace in the web server

     sftp: the code workspace in the other remote server, and this server has ssh service.
-if your workspace in your web server, just set $config['conn_type'] = 'local' in the config.php

-    $config['workspace_dir'] set your workspace directory in config.php

-5. start your web server then use browser to visit, you would see the editor.